-EXTENDED PRECISION
+\EXTENDED PRECISION

 Variables and real constants are stored in three words instead of two, and the compiler generates linkage to extended precision routines.
-When this control record is used, the program does not conform to the ASA Basic FORTRAN standard for data storage, and it may require modification in order to be used with other FORTRAN systems.

-ONE WORD INTEGERS
+\ONE WORD INTEGERS

 Integer variables are allocated one word of storage rather than the same allocation used for real variables.
 Whether this control record is used or not, integer constants are always contained in one word.
-When this control record is used, the program does not conform the the ASA Basic FORTRAN standard for data storage, and it may require modification in order to be used with other FORTRAN systems.
+When this control record is used, the program does not conform to the ASA Basic FORTRAN standard for data storage, and it may require modification in order to be used with other FORTRAN systems.

-NAME XXXXX
+\NAME XXXXX